 The mortgage interest payment savings can be used to deduct the balance of your mortgage loan further.
 This can lead to lower monthly payments or you may find that you can pay off your mortgage quicker and by decreasing your mortgage term this could lead to further overall savings.

-A benefit of an offset mortgages over making overpayments in a regular mortgage is that you can put the cash into your savings account to offset your loan balance further but you can access the money at any time (although you may be required to keep a minimum balance by some lenders) whereas making over-payments on a regular mortgage means the money is going to your lender and if you wish to raise capital, you would need to remortgage which could carry extra fees and certain criteria’s.
+A benefit of an offset mortgages over making overpayments in a regular mortgage is that you can put the cash into your savings account to offset your loan balance further but you can access the money at any time (although you may be required to keep a minimum balance by some lenders) whereas making over-payments on a regular mortgage means the money is going to your lender and if you wish to raise capital, you would need to Refinancing an existing mortgage with a new mortgage. which could carry extra fees and certain criteria’s.
 Remember, withdrawing funds from your savings account would mean you’ll decrease the amount you save from your offset mortgage interest.
 That money will no longer be offset against your mortgage and repayments will increase.

 Savings Account = £50,000